-There are many reasons that the Peruvian women want to work for Alpaca Expeditions.
+There are many reasons that Peru women want to work for Alpaca Expeditions.
 Some are single parents, others have always wanted a career sharing their love of the Andes Mountains with visitors from around the world.
 Some of them come from families where their fathers or brothers work as guides and want to continue the family tradition.
 Whatever the reason, the women of Alpaca Expeditions are leading the way into a new era in Peru.

 Alpaca Expeditions believes strongly in being an equal employer for all people.
-Women have not had the opportunity to have key roles in tourism companies and Alpaca Expeditions is working hard to change this.
+Peru women have not had the opportunity to have key roles in tourism companies and Alpaca Expeditions is working hard to change this.
 They are creating an environment that allows women to work successfully in the tourism industry.
 Alpaca Expeditions has focused on making sure they have help at home when they are working, receive fair salaries and are treated with respect at all times.
 By listening to them they hope to expand their group of women who are working on the mountain.
-These women amaze Alpaca every day with their strength, courage and disposition as they are making mountains move with a smile on their face every day. #hikelikeagirl
+These Peru women amaze Alpaca every day with their strength, courage and disposition as they are making mountains move with a smile on their face every day. #hikelikeagirl

-WHY EMPOWERING WOMEN
+WHY EMPOWERING PERU WOMEN

 IS SO IMPORTANT TO ALPACA EXPEDITIONS